TransparentHealth/openid-connect-consumerhealth-profile/README.md

 -------------

-Below is a sample of content in the `is_token` doe James Kirk.
+Below is a sample of content in the `is_token` for James Kirk.
 Important information about James Kirk is provided to the replying party , Including:

 * James' identity has been verified to IAL2.
 * James' demographic information including his middle name birthdate and sex.